-Visa Debit Cards allow you to make payments at any retailer displaying the Visa logo, anywhere in the world.
+Visa Debit Cards allow you to make payments at any retailer displaying the Visa logo, anywhere in the world both in person and online.
 You can also withdraw cash from your account, anywhere in the world, using an ATM displaying the Visa logo.
 We will provide you with a PIN to use with your Visa Debit Card.
 Visa Debit Cards also allow you to:

 - check your account balances

 - withdraw cash from your account

+- transfer money between accounts

+- pay bills and subscriptions

 - ▲ deposit cash or cheques into your account at selected ATMs and at Bank@Post.